GranthubWasTaken/NBA-Adjusted-Playoff-Scoring/README.md

       2022 Nets were a below league average defense (1% worse).
 2004 Spurs were 9% better than league average (making them one of the best regular season defenses in         NBA history)

-   d) Adjust players' PTS per 75 possessions (PP75) by Opponent Scoring Coefficient
+   * Adjust players' PTS per 75 possessions (PP75) by Opponent Scoring Coefficient

       ex: